joshbegley/nyt-latest/README.md

 `Sophie Straat is reviving a style of music once popular in the working-class bars of Amsterdam to protest an increasingly expensive and homogenized city.`\
 https://nytimes.com/2024/11/15/arts/music/sophie-straat-amsterdam.html

-**What England need to do to secure UEFA Nations League promotion**\
+**What England need to do in their final group game to secure Nations League promotion**\
-`England's host the Republic of Ireland in their final Nations League league phase match on Sunday.
-These are the permutations`\
+`England's host the Republic of Ireland in their final Nations League group phase match on Sunday.
+These are the permutations...`\
 https://nytimes.com/athletic/5924576/2024/11/15/england-ireland-uefa-nations-league-game/

 **FIFA president Infantino’s name engraved on new CWC trophy**\